Developer Guide

 Aspect: How to encapsulate the time of a Meeting which is optional

-• Alternative 1: Have the time set to null if user does not provide the time.
+Alternative 1: Have the time set to

-• As a result of the point above, there will be many instances of null checks, which would contribute to unnecessary code verbosity.
+NullPointerExceptionbeing thrown if the time is not provided but there are attempts of accessing the time. - As a result of the point above, there will be many instances of null checks, which would contribute to unnecessary code verbosity.

-• Alternative 2: Make use of LocalTime.MAX to represent that the time is not provided.
+Alternative 2: Make use of

-• However, there would still be many instances of checks whether the time equals to LocalTime.MAX, which would contribute to unnecessary code verbosity.
+NullPointerExceptionthat comes with Alternative 1. - However, there would still be many instances of checks whether the time equals to

-• Alternative 3 (current choice): Utilise Java Optional to wrap the time.
+Alternative 3 (current choice): Utilise Java

 Sort Meeting commands (only in meetings)